Coronavirus Resources

 Coronavirus, the flu, the common cold and even seasonal allergies can cause some of the same symptoms.
 For example, you may have a cough with most of these ailments.
 But other symptoms, like a fever, are more likely to occur with COVID-19 and the flu only.

+AdventHealth Centra Care is here for your team.
 To help you tell the difference between these conditions, here’s a roundup of their most common symptoms.
-It may ease your mind and help you and your family make the best health care choices.
+It may ease your mind and help you and your team members make the best health care choices to keep you productive and well all year long.

 An Important Note Before You Read

-Don’t use this blog as a substitute for a medical diagnosis.
-If you or someone you know doesn’t feel well, talk with your doctor right away.
-You can easily have a video visit with one of our online providers through the AdventHealth app.
+Don’t use this article as a substitute for a medical diagnosis.
+If you or someone you know doesn’t feel well, talk with your health care provider right away.

 First, it’s important to note that being unvaccinated or not fully vaccinated increases your risk of infection and symptoms.